 - Open rhinoplasty involves a small incision placed in the columella (the bottom of the nose or the skin between the two nostrils) and allows complete exposure of the nasal cartilages and bones.
 This facilitates precise assessment of the internal issues with the shape of the nose, as well as accurate diagnosis of functional problems.
-For rhinoplasty patients desiring significant change to the tip of the nose, an external approach is preferred – this allows Dr. Ransom to reduce the size of the cartilages, make the two sides of the nose symmetric, and create a more aesthetically pleasing shape for the tip.
+For the Bay Area rhinoplasty patients desiring significant change to the tip of the nose, an external approach is preferred – this allows Dr. Ransom, San Francisco rhinoplasty specialist, to reduce the size of the cartilages, make the two sides of the nose symmetric, and create a more aesthetically pleasing shape for the tip.
 Examples of problems that San Francisco Rhinoplasty Surgeon Dr. Evan Ransom can address via this approach include a “bulbous” or “boxy” tip, asymmetric tip cartilages, a crooked or twisted nose, and a nose that is too long (“hook” nose) or “droopy” (hanging columella or excessive columellar show).

 - Closed rhinoplasty, sometimes called scarless rhinoplasty, eliminates the incision in the columella and places the remaining incisions between the nasal cartilages inside the nose.
-This technique is very useful for patients with concerns about the bridge of the nose (nasal dorsum or “dorsal hump”) but who desire minimal or no change to the nasal tip.
+This technique is very useful for the Bay Area rhinoplasty patients with concerns about the bridge of the nose (nasal dorsum or “dorsal hump”) but who desire minimal or no change to the nasal tip.
 Narrowing of the nasal bones can also be performed easily through an open or closed approach.
-Septoplasty can be performed during any rhinoplasty and can help to straighten a crooked nose, improve your breathing, or reduce snoring.
+Septoplasty can be performed during any San Francisco rhinoplasty and can help to straighten a crooked nose, improve your breathing, or reduce snoring.

 - Recovery from closed rhinoplasty is generally very quick.
 In most patients, the majority of the swelling in the nose lasts for a few days to a week.
 Typically, San Francisco Bay Area rhinoplasty patients will have a flexible plastic cast on the nose for about a week.
 All the sutures in closed rhinoplasty are dissolvable, so no suture removal appointments are needed.
 Recovery from open rhinoplasty is similar to closed rhinoplasty, though the swelling of the nose may last for a few more days.
-Dr. Ransom does not use any nasal packing, which allows the patient to breath normally after the surgery and significantly reduces postoperative discomfort.
-Rhinoplasty and septoplasty procedures may be combined with other aesthetic facial surgery or non-surgical treatments.
+Dr. Ransom, San Francisco rhinoplasty expert, does not use any nasal packing, which allows the patient to breath normally after the surgery and significantly reduces postoperative discomfort.
+San Francisco rhinoplasty and septoplasty procedures may be combined with other aesthetic facial surgery or non-surgical treatments.
 Please visit the photo gallery for examples.

 - Deciding on the Right Nose for You

 - San Francisco Rhinoplasty Cosmetic Surgeon Dr. Ransom works with each individual patient to create the nose that he or she wants.
 Different noses work for different faces, and Dr. Ransom is sensitive to patients’ desires to “still look like me.”
 Our goals are to provide natural-appearing enhancement of the nose, in harmony with the other facial features, while preserving or improving the nasal function (breathing).
 This philosophy is especially important in what is often called ethnic rhinoplasty.
 So-called “ethnic rhinoplasty” is a surgical procedure designed to reshape a non-Caucasian nose, and deals with the anatomical issues specific to these noses.
 This procedure can be performed either “open” (using an external incision) or “closed” (using incisions only on the inside of the nose).
 Most ethnic rhinoplasty requires an open approach due to the complex nature of this procedure and the need to provide internal support for the nasal structures.
 Ethnic rhinoplasty details can be discussed with Dr. Ransom during your confidential consultation in his office in the Bay Area.

 - Choosing the Right Doctor

 - Undergoing rhinoplasty is a very personal decision and requires a true understanding between the doctor and the patient.
 It’s also a procedure that calls for a highly skilled surgeon.
 San Francisco Rhinoplasty Cosmetic Surgeon Dr. Ransom is experienced at helping nasal surgery patients meet their goals and fulfill their dreams of being more comfortable and confident.
-He cares about your surgery being successful every bit as much as you do and is known for the personal approach he takes toward every procedure.
+He cares about your San Francisco rhinoplasty being successful every bit as much as you do and is known for the personal approach he takes toward every procedure.
 Take the first step in reaching your goals and join us for a rhinoplasty consultation at our office in the Bay Area today!

 Who is a candidate?

-Dr. Ransom see patients from all over Bay Area, including Mill Valley/Marin County, Napa/Sonoma, San Raphael/Petaluma, Hillsborough, San Mateo, Menlo Park, Orinda, Palo Alto, Piedmont, Walnut Creek and the world.
+Dr. Ransom, San Francisco rhinoplasty expert, see patients from all over Bay Area, including Mill Valley/Marin County, Napa/Sonoma, San Raphael/Petaluma, Hillsborough, San Mateo, Menlo Park, Orinda, Palo Alto, Piedmont, Walnut Creek and the world.